tss95/arces_classification/README.md

         - `model_name`: Name of the pretrained model.
 This is used to load the model weights.
         - `seed` : Set seed for reproducibility.
         - `predict`: Whether or not the model should be used for prediction.
         - `paths`: The paths which the project utilizes.
-These are extensions of the `ROOT_DIR.
+These are extensions of the `ROOT_DIR` and `STORAGE_DIR`.
 More information can be found below regarding setting the environment variable.
         - `data`: Parameters regarding data.
         - `live`: Parameters regarding loading and handling of live data.
         - `filters`: Parameters regarding filtering of data.